Abarth 600e review: on road and track with the scorpion king

 We’ll see what the ride is like in the UK, and also get a better idea of the range while we’re at it.

 And what about the difference between the top spec and the standard car?
-In practice, it was hard to really notice extra 40bhp, especially on the road.
+In practice, it was hard to really notice the extra 40bhp, especially on the road.
 The chassis and LSD are shared on both, and it’s those components that really bring the entertainment.

 What about the interior?

 If you’ve been in the Jeep Avenger or the Alfa Romeo Junior – or any other e-CMP-based product – the interior here will seem quite familiar.
 However, the Abarth strikes a good mixture of premium and sporty, despite the relatively cheap plastics used.
-It’s dark and sporty and there are nice touches such as aluminium pedal covers.
+It’s dark and svelte and there are nice touches such as aluminium pedal covers.
 The only places you really notice cost-cutting are on the door cards, which are just as disappointing as the Junior.

 The interior differs slightly depending on the trim you go for; the Scorpionissima uses firmer Sabelt sports seats that lock you in with four types of high-density foam, and there are other bits as standard such as wireless charging, floor mats and a cubby hole cover.
 The standard car’s seats work out just fine but there’s a lot missing compared to the top-spec car.
 The Scorpionissima also separates itself with a faux-engine noise you can turn off if needed.

 As you’d expect, you get the usual tech such as adaptive cruise control, USB-C and -A ports, as well as a rear parking aid, keyless start and Android Auto and Apple CarPlay functionality.
-The Scorpionissima comes with extra bits as standard such as lane positioning and traffic jam assist, though they’re also optional on the standard car.
-Finally, an optional safety pack also includes driver alertness monitoring, along with an AEB system, lane departure warning and six airbags.
+The Scorpionissima comes with other extra bits as standard such as lane positioning and traffic jam assist, though they’re also optional on the standard car.
+Finally, an optional safety pack includes driver alertness monitoring, along with an AEB system, lane departure warning and six airbags.

 Before you buy